-O/S/R will be kept in a clean area that is inaccessible to children.
-Explain where these will be stored: In each classroom in containers JԴ, All leftover or expired TO/S/R will be given back to the child's parent for disposal.
-TO/S/R not picked up ☐ OCFS form Log of Medication Administration, OCFS-LDSS-7004 □ On a child-specific log (please attach form developed by the program) □ Other: Explain here: ()η-line opplication program E A b ☐ On a child-specific log (please attach form developed by the program) ☑ Other:
+TO/S/R will be kept in a clean area that is inaccessible to children.
+Explain where these will be stored: To each classroom labeled with Explain where these will be stored: In each classroom labeled with childs full name + Kept out of reach All leftover or expired TO/S/R will be given back to the child's parent for disposal.
+TO/S/R not picked up by the parent may be disposed of in a garbage container that is not accessible to children.
+All over the counter TO/S/R applied to a child during program hours will be documented and maintained in the following way (check all that apply; at least one MUST be selected): OCFS form Log of Medication Administration, OCFS-LDSS-7004 On a child-specific log (please attach form developed by the program) X Other: daily checklist log.
+Explain here: Tadpole app

-· le side effects will be documented.
-Parents will be notified immediately of any observed side cessary, emergency medical services will be called.
-The program will (check all that apply): × Apply over the counter TO/S/R, which parents supply for their child.
+All observable side effects will be documented.
+Parents will be notified immediately of any observed side effects.
+If necessary, emergency medical services will be called.

+The program will (check all that apply):

+Apply over the counter TO/S/R, which parents supply for their child.

 Keep a supply of stock over the counter TO/S/R to be available for use on children whose parents have given consent.
-These include the following: Expla in here: ssion will be obtained before any non-child specific over the counter TO/S/R will be applied. be made aware that the TO/S/R being applied is not child-specific and may be used by tren.
-The program will adhere to the following infection control guidelines whenever using non child-specific Hands will be washed before and after applying the TO/S/R. 0 Care will be taken to remove the TO/S/R from the bottle or tube without touching the dispenser.
-0 An adequate amount of TO/S/R will be obtained so it is not necessary to get more once the staff has started to apply the TO/S/R (if additional TO/S/R must be dispensed after applying it to a child's skin, hands will be washed before touching the dispenser).
-0 Gloves will be worn when needed.
-TO/S/R that may be contaminated will be discarded in a safe manner. ram's obligation to protect the children in care from injury.
-Part of this obligation includes the f TO/S/R according to parent permission.
+These include the following:

+Parent permission will be obtained before any non-child specific over the counter TO/S/R will be applied.
+Parents will be made aware that the TO/S/R being applied is not child-specific and may be used by multiple children.

+The program will adhere to the following infection control guidelines whenever using non child-specific TO/S/R:

+- o Hands will be washed before and after applying the TO/S/R. - o Care will be taken to remove the TO/S/R from the bottle or tube without touching the dispenser. - o An adequate amount of TO/S/R will be obtained so it is not necessary to get more once the staff has started to apply the TO/S/R (if additional TO/S/R must be dispensed after applying it to a child's skin, hands will be washed before touching the dispenser). - o Gloves will be worn when needed. - o TO/S/R that may be contaminated will be discarded in a safe manner.

+It is the program's obligation to protect the children in care from injury.
+Part of this obligation includes the application of TO/S/R according to parent permission.